-The FD will require information about the climate relevant expenditure incurred against the budget allocations for making decisions related to:

-- Identifying resource requirement for climate relevant interventions - Estimating resource availability for financing the interventions - Identifying new resources for financing planned interventions, and - Assessing effective fund use by departments.
+Recommendation Analysis CCFF Road Map/Action Plan The FD will require information about the climate relevant expenditure incurred against the budget allocations for making decisions related to: Identifying resource requirement for climate relevant interventions Estimating resource availability for financing the interventions Identifying new resources for financing planned interventions, and Assessing effective fund use by departments.
 FD will require detailed information about the climate relevant expenditure by department, under each head of the budget to make the above decisions.
 Similarly, the proposed Climate Change Finance Unit/ Cell will require detailed information for monitoring progress against the budgetary allocation to ensure that the funds have been used for the intended purposes.
 The Unit would also require information for monitoring the physical progress of the climate relevant projects being implemented by various departments.

-The secretaries of the relevant line departments will require detailed information for

-- Monitoring progress of the projects

-- Comparing actual spending against budget

-- Ensuring policy objectives have been achieved, and

-- Planning climate relevant projects.
+The secretaries of the relevant line departments will require detailed information for Monitoring progress of the projects Comparing actual spending against budget • Ensuring policy objectives have been achieved, and Planning climate relevant projects.
 The report presented to the Secretary of each line department will initially be summary report comparing actual expenditure against the budgets.
 These expenditure reports will provide information on the performance of the department against planned goals by providing explaining the variance between actual and budgeted expenditure.
 The objective of these reports would be to assess the performance of the relevant line department against what was planned, and identify variances.
 Any abnormal variance can be investigated and reported.
 Such investigation can assist in identifying the cause of variance i.e. whether or not there were flaws in implementation and if it was identified and rectified, or the plan of action was faulty and was being rectified.
-(See Annex VII)

-All these reports will be prepared using information generated from the GFMIS that is capable of producing multiple reports for various stakeholders.
+(See Annex VII) All these reports will be prepared using information generated from the GFMIS that is capable of producing multiple reports for various stakeholders.
 The assumptions and cost allocation principles used in the CPEIR for determining the climate relevance budgets can be applied on the generated information to prepare the climate relevant reports according to the need of various users.
 AG would in addition to the annual financial statements prepare these financial reports.
 The climate relevant information will form part of the financial statements and be generated by personnel in the Climate Change Cell who will be trained in extracting climate relevant information from the GFMIS data.

-Recommendation Analysis CCFF Road Map/Action Plan RESPONSIBILITY Controller General of Accounts (CGA) w responsible for customizing the Chart (COA) according to the requirements of departments.
-The AG will work closely customizing the COA.
-CFU established in P&D/FD will be resp generating expenditure reports and ar FD will have the key role in developing implementation of the CCFF.
-UNDP will technical assistance in designing and in the climate change financial reporting and in the design of the coding system initial implementation.
-TIME FRAME

-3.7.
-Accountability and Monitoring
+Recommendation Analysis CCFF Road Map/Action Plan RESPONSIBILITY Controller General of Accounts (CGA) will be responsible for customizing the Chart of Accounts (COA) according to the requirements of the FD and line departments.
+The AG will work closely with CGA for customizing the COA.
+CFU established in P&D/FD will be responsible for generating expenditure reports and analysis.
+FD will have the key role in developing and implementation of the CCFF.
+UNDP will provide technical assistance in designing and implementing the climate change financial reporting framework, and in the design of the coding system and its initial implementation.
+TIME FRAME Short to Medium Term 3.7.
+Accountabi lity and Monitoring